-The findings also confirm that employees under transformational leadership develop a collective mindset to match the organization's assumptions, values and beliefs, its goals and operating methods.
+The results also validate that employees under transformational leadership develop a collective mindset to match the assumptions, values and beliefs about the organization, its goals and methods of operating.
 There is the adherence to the goal of quality and the goal of cost savings by the members of the team (Lebrasseur et al., 2002).